USB FAQs

 What is the most reliable way for a USB device to detect if the host is connected?

-The only universally reliable way of detecting when the USB host is attached and powered or not is to sense the voltage level on the VBUS pin of the USB connector (ex: typically B, Mini-B or Micro-B for non-OTG USB device applications).
-If the VBUS pin of the USB connector has been connected to the VBUS pin of the microcontroller (and doesn’t go to any other pins, either directly or through a resistor divider), then the only way for the firmware to directly sense the voltage is to look at the values of the USB OTG VBUS comparators (namely the U1OTGSTAT<SESVD> comparator which has a suitable threshold for host VBUS boolean presence detection).
-These comparators are documented as being host or OTG-only features but they are enabled in the hardware and generate valid output values in USB device application as well, whenever:
+The only universally reliable way of detecting when the USB host is attached and powered or not is to sense the voltage level on the VBUS pin of the USB connector (for example, typically B, Mini-B or Micro-B for non-OTG USB device applications).
+If the VBUS pin of the USB connector has been connected to the VBUS pin of the microcontroller (and doesn’t go to any other pins, either directly or through a resistor divider), then the only way for the firmware to directly sense the voltage is to look at the values of the USB OTG VBUS comparators (namely the U1OTGSTAT<SESVD> comparator, which has a suitable threshold for host VBUS boolean presence detection).
+These comparators are documented as being host or OTG-only features, but they are enabled in the hardware and generate valid output values in the USB device application as well, whenever:

-- The USB module is not suspended.
+• The USB module is not suspended.

 Therefore, it might be possible to implement some kind of firmware that conceptually does something like this: